 Donation receipt: In Germany you don’t need a special receipt for donations under 200 euros; German tax offices accept a copy of your bank transfer form instead.
 For donations of 200 euros and over you will automatically receive a written donation certificate.

 With your donation you will be supporting current restoration and maintenance projects of the Bavarian Palace Department.

 We would like to ask you specifically for help with the following current project:

-If you would like to support these project, please use our donation form.
-Thank you.
+If you would like to support the restoration of the stage set models, please use our donation form.
+Thank you very much

 If you are interested in making larger or regular donations or in other forms of support, or if you have any questions, the following contact person in the Bavarian Palace Department will be glad to be of assistance: